Johanna Rytkölä

 Johanna Rytkölä (née Johanna Näsänen; born 1956) is a Finnish sculptor who works in stoneware ceramics.
-She studied at the University of Art and Design in Helsinki, Finland, receiving a Master of Arts degree in the Department of Art Education in 1982, and in 1986, a Master of Arts degree in the Department of Ceramics and Glass Design.
-The University of Art and Design became part of the Aalto University in 2010.
+She studied at the University of Art and Design (now part of Aalto University) in Helsinki, Finland, receiving a Master of Arts degree in the Department of Art Education in 1982, and in 1986, a Master of Arts degree in the Department of Ceramics and Glass Design.
 She received the state artist grant for a five-year period in 2008 and for one year in 2015.
-She lives and works in the city of Vantaa in her studio house renovated from a former grocery store building.
+In 2023 she was granted the national artist pension.
+She lives and works in Vantaa, Finland, in her studio house renovated from a former grocery store building.